 We have provided guidance below on some common queries and misconceptions.

 If an employee has been furloughed does this mean they will be made redundant?

 No. Being on furlough does not mean that an employee will automatically be made redundant.
 If an employer decides that redundancies are necessary, they will still have to follow a fair process and we have provided guidance on this here.

 Can employees remain on furlough once the government scheme ends?

 Yes, provided that the employee continues to agree to be furloughed.
 However, employers will no longer be able to claim payments from the government for salary/wages.

 If an employee is on reduced terms, such as a reduction in pay, employers may need a new furlough agreement with them to confirm their agreement to a reduction in pay.
 An employer may even wish to keep employees on furlough for no pay as an alternative to redundancy.

 Can employees refuse to agree to furlough leave?

-Employees should agree to a specific period of furlough and therefore could refuse to agree to an extension to the furlough once the initial period is over.
+Employees should agree to a specific period of furlough and could refuse to agree to an extension to the furlough once the initial period is over.
 If an employee refuses to consent, employers may have to explore alternatives such as changing employment terms or making redundancies.

 Alternatives to redundancy